AI Use Cases/Construction

 5

-Step 5: Weekly aggregated reports feed into your cost and schedule baseline, continuously training the AI model on your site-specific patterns and reducing false positives by 40-60% over the first 90 days.
+Step 5: Weekly aggregated reports feed into your cost and schedule baseline, continuously training the AI model on your site-specific patterns, with a targeted 40-60% false-positive reduction over the first 90 days.

 ROI & Revenue Impact